The Fulda River

 Welcome to the jungle!

 A rarely visited place is the so-called Urwald Sababurg, approximately 25km outside of Kassel.
 It's a forest that has been left undisturbed for a long time.
 Therefore, trees grow chaotically, ferns grow rampant, and the air smells of fungi and rotten wood.
-The Urwald is a wonderful place for a walk.
+The Urwald is a wonderful place for a walk, particularly in late spring with fresh green leaves everywhere and in autumn with the trees presenting themselves in their most colourful state before winter comes back.
 There are three paths starting at the car park: No. 8 is the shortest with 1.8km, No. 7 the longest with 4.0km.
 No. 1 is my favourite: 2.5km long and leading through the densest thicket.

-To get there leave Kassel towards Vellmar and further towards Hofgeismar.
+To get to Urwald Sababurg leave Kassel via B83 towards Vellmar and further to Hofgeismar.
 Drive through the town and turn right approximately 500m after its limits.
 It's another 10km to go until you find a parking lot labelled "Urwald Sababurg" on your left.